vip306/IDS-Module1-alt3-New/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1,3 key:8f0ed4ae4f

-## 2. Take another look at your dataset
+## 2. Inspecting your dataset

-Now look at the last few rows of the murders data set.
+Now, look at the last few rows of the `murders` dataset.
+The `tail()` function outputs the last 6 rows of a given dataset.
+You can change the number of rows by adding the number as a second argument in the `tail()` function.
+For example, `tail(murders, 10)` outputs last 10 rows of the dataset.

 *** =instructions
-Use the tail() function to check the last six rows of murders.
+Use the `tail()` function to check the last six rows of murders.

 *** =hint
-You can change how many rows you want to see by adding a second argument to the tail() function, e.g. tail(murders, 10).

 *** =pre_exercise_code
 ```{r}